 This course includes the basic concept of points, lines, planes, and angles.
-It includes in-depth work on parallel lines and congruent triangles with concentration on proofs related to congruent triangles.
-The next topic includes similar polygons and right triangles that include a lot of work with setting up and solving proportions, with an introduction of trigonometry.
+It includes in-depth studies of parallel lines, congruent triangles, similarity that involves solving proportions, and solving right triangles with an introduction of trigonometry.
+We develop the processes of proving throughout the course.
 Other areas to be covered include circles, constructions, areas of plane figures, area and volumes of solids, coordinate geometry, and transformational geometry.
-Calculator required.
+TI30 XIIS or equivalent calculator required.